 - if the ICT business system is a CCTV system implement full and accurate records (i.e. adequate, complete, meaningful, authentic, secure, accessible, and usable) according to Queensland State Archives' Managing Closed Circuit Television (CCTV) Records guideline.

 The Manager, Information Services, Information and Technologies Branch corporately manages, advises and implements records management activities including retention and disposal, digital continuity, document and file management, recordkeeping systems, disaster preparedness and recovery plans, education and training .
 The role further has responsibility to:

-- as a 'responsible officer' specifically delegated by the Director-General, this role is authorised to dispose of public records in accordance with the department's Records Retention and Disposal Handbook
+- as a 'responsible officer' specifically delegated by the Director-General, this role is authorised to dispose of public records in accordance with the department's Records Retention and Disposal Handbook (DET employees only)

 - manage and develop the department's retention and disposal schedules, and seeks approval from the State Archivist